 “Now I understand what an asset and a liability is,” he said.
 “ACAP is a great program.
 It shows you the fundamentals of not just accounting, but the fundamentals of business in general.
 I want to own my own business one day, and I know for that to happen, I’ll be using the concepts I learned here.”

 Providing additional support to ACAP-Ohio were Fisher’s Office of Career Management and Undergraduate Programs and Advising Office, and Ohio State’s Office of Outreach and Engagement and Office of Student Life.

 ACAP-Ohio once again drew strong support from area CPA firms and other businesses, including many of Fisher’s partners.
 In addition to sponsoring ACAP-Ohio, organizations such as Deloitte, EY, Honda of America, KPMG, MDS CPA Review, Plante Moran and PwC contributed to the week's programming and engagement activities.

-Other sponsors included the Accountancy Board of Ohio, which provided significant financial support, as well as L Brands, the Ingram-White Castle Foundation, McDonald’s, and Clark, Schaefer, Hackett & Co.
+Other sponsors included the Accountancy Board of Ohio, which provided significant financial support, as well as L Brands, the Ingram-White Castle Foundation, John Deere, McDonald’s, and Clark, Schaefer, Hackett & Co.
 In addition, ten students were awarded $500 scholarships from ACAP-Ohio sponsors.